Heated tobacco product

 A heated tobacco product (HTP) is a tobacco product that heats tobacco at a lower temperature than conventional cigarettes.
-The heat generates an aerosol or smoke to be inhaled from the tobacco, which contains nicotine, a highly addictive chemical, and other chemicals.
-HTPs may also contain additives not found in tobacco, including flavoring chemicals.
-HTPs generally heat tobacco to temperatures under 600 °C (1100 °F), a lower temperature than conventional cigarettes.
+The heat generates an aerosol or smoke for inhalation, containing nicotine, a highly addictive substance, and other chemicals.
+HTPs may also contain additives not naturally present in tobacco, including flavoring chemicals.
+HTPs generally heat tobacco to temperatures below 600 °C (1100 °F), which is lower than the combustion temperature of conventional cigarettes.

 HTPs use embedded or external heat sources, heated sealed chambers, or product-specific customized cigarettes.
-Whereas e-cigarettes are electronic devices that vaporize a liquid containing nicotine, HTPs usually use tobacco in leaf or some other solid form, although there are some hybrid products that can use both solid tobacco and e-liquids.
+Unlike e-cigarettes, which vaporize nicotine-containing liquids, HTPs typically use leaf tobacco or another solid form, though some hybrid models can use both solid tobacco and e-liquids.
 There are various types of HTPs.
-The two most common designs are those that use an electric battery to heat tobacco leaf (e.g., IQOS, glo, Pax) and those that use a carbon ember that is lit and then heats the tobacco (e.g., Eclipse, REVO, TEEPS).
-There are similar devices that heat cannabis instead of tobacco.
+The two most common designs are battery-powered devices that heat tobacco leaf (e.g., IQOS, glo, Pax) and devices that heat tobacco using a carbon ember (e.g., Eclipse, REVO, TEEPS).
+Similar devices exist for heating cannabis.

-A 2016 World Health Organization report did not find any evidence to support claims of lowered risk or health benefits compared to conventional cigarettes.
-A 2018 Public Health England report includes evidence that indicates HTPs may be safer than traditional cigarettes, but less safe than e-cigarettes.
-Some HTP aerosols studied were found to contain levels of nicotine and carcinogens comparable to conventional cigarettes.
-Although heated tobacco products may be less dangerous than cigarette smoking, the UK Committee on Toxicity suggests that it would be better for smokers to completely stop.
-There is insufficient evidence on the effectiveness of HTPs on quitting smoking, or possible effects of second-hand exposure.
-The limited evidence on air emissions from the use of HTPs indicates that toxic exposure from these products is greater than that of e-cigarettes.
-Smokers have reported HTP use to be less satisfying than smoking a cigarette.
+A 2016 World Health Organization report found no evidence supporting claims of reduced risk or health benefits compared with conventional cigarettes.
+A 2018 Public Health England review concluded that HTPs may pose less risk than conventional cigarettes but more risk than e-cigarettes.
+Some HTP aerosols have been found to contain nicotine and carcinogen levels comparable to those of traditional cigarettes.
+Although HTPs may be less harmful than smoking, the UK Committee on Toxicity recommends complete cessation instead of switching to HTPs.
+There is insufficient evidence on the effectiveness of HTPs for smoking cessation, or on the risks of second-hand exposure.
+Limited evidence suggests that toxic emissions from HTPs are higher than those from e-cigarettes.
+Some smokers have reported HTPs to be less satisfying than traditional cigarettes.

-As early as the 1960s, tobacco companies developed alternative tobacco products.
-HTPs were introduced into the market in 1988, though they were not a commercial success.
-The global decline in tobacco consumption may be one reason the industry has invented and marketed new products such as HTPs.
-The latest generation of heated tobacco products may be an industry attempt to appeal with governments and health advocates by presenting a potential (but unproven) "harm reduction" product.
-Current smoking bans may or may not apply to heated tobacco products.
+Tobacco companies initially began developing alternative tobacco products in the 1960s.
+HTPs were first marketed in 1988 but were unsuccessful.
+The industry’s renewed interest in HTPs has been partly linked to global declines in tobacco consumption.
+The latest generation of HTPs has been promoted as a potential—though unproven—harm-reduction option.
+Existing smoking bans vary in whether they apply to HTPs.